skip to content

 }

-For dynamic data, you’d still want these components to run on each request, but the option to pre-render at build time opens up interesting optimization opportunities.
+For dynamic data, you’d still want these components to run on each request, but build-time rendering provides optimization opportunities for static content.

 1. Components that don’t need interactivity never ship their JavaScript to the client